Community Service Work-Study Students Needed!

-COMMUNITY SERVICE WORK-STUDY STUDENTS NEEDED!!!!
-If you are looking for a work-study position please make community service a top priority!!
+If you are looking for a work-study position please make community service a top priority.

 There are two types of employment opportunities at The University of Tulsa, the Federal Work-Study Program and Institutional Work Study.

 Throughout the year, the Office of Student Financial Services lists employment opportunities at http://www.utulsa.edu/financial-aid/jobs.
 In addition to on-campus jobs, a number of jobs are available in community service agencies throughout Tulsa.
 It is the responsibility of the student to find employment and to work enough hours to earn the award.
-Hourly wage rates for all campus student employees begin at $7.25 per hour.
-A common work week is 12 to 15-hours.
+Hourly wage rates for all campus student employees begin at minimum wage.
+A common work week is 11 to 12 hours.
 Students will be paid bi-weekly as funds are earned.
 Earnings are paid directly to the student through direct deposit.
 Therefore, the Federal Work-Study award cannot credit to the student’s bill at the beginning of the semester.
-If the award is needed to help with the student’s bill, a payment plan must be set up with the business office through FACTS.
+If the award is needed to help with the student’s bill, a payment plan must be set up with the Bursar's Office.
 Arrangements for direct deposit should be made through the payroll office.
 Earnings through the Federal Work-Study program are taxable and will be reported to the IRS.
 New students must attend a Work-Study session during orientation in August.
 Additionally, new Federal Work-Study students are required to complete an I-9 and W-4 form through the Office of Human Resources and Risk Management prior to beginning their employment.
+Since work-study funding is limited, it is important to apply early while funds are available.

 View the Policies and Procedures page for more information on regarding the Federal Work-Study program.